shumaym/iMOACOR-PyTorch/README.md

 </table>
 </div>

-Below are GIFs created from the results through the use of two of my other projects.
+Below are GIFs created from the results through the use of two of my other projects, <a href="https://github.com/shumaym/Hypervolume_Manager">Hypervolume Manager</a> and <a href="https://github.com/shumaym/Pareto_Set_Plotter">Pareto Set Plotter</a>.
 Shown are the ```n```-dimensional spatial positions for each of the best solutions created up until the current generation, as determined by the R2-ranking algorithm.
 Each bar represents one spatial dimension for the solutions, with positional values ranging from ```0``` &#8594; ```1``` from bottom to top.
 Each solution is drawn starting at a nest node and traverses through each dimension from left to right.